 - 18. Countries which are ready to assume full ownership and conclude a performance-based national phase out agreement with the Executive Committee should expand the country programme update to add such elements like performance milestones, total budget, disbursement schedule, and monitoring and verification requirement. - 19.
-Pre-requisites for launching such schemes include: - A clear expression of interest by the government concerned, which could be a letter to the Executive Committee from a senior official of the government; - Enactment of bans on import and sale of ODS and ODS-containing equipment and a functioning enforcement system.
+Pre-requisites for launching such schemes include: - A clear expression of interest by the government concerned, which could be a letter to the Executive Committee from a senior official acting formally on behalf of his or her government; - Enactment of bans on import and sale of ODS and ODS-containing equipment and a functioning enforcement system.